-Disclaimer: Tegenaria are very hard to tell apart and I am not at all certain that all the IDs on the tegenaria pages are correct.
-I have done the best I can to try and classify them correctly but would be happy for anyone to tell me if they believe otherwise - glen
+Disclaimer: Eratigena and Tegenaria are very hard to tell apart, and I am not at all certain that all the IDs on the tegenaria and eratigena pages are correct.
+I have done the best I can to try and classify them correctly but would be happy for anyone to tell me if they believe otherwise.

-Tegenaria belongs to the Funnel Weavers (Agelenidae) species which includes the genuses Agelenopsis and Hololena.
-Here are some photos of one the tegeneria species – the hobo spider, Tegenaria Agrestis.
+Eratigena belongs to the Funnel Weavers (Agelenidae) species which includes the genuses Agelenopsis and Hololena.
+Here are some photos of one the Eratigena species – the hobo spider, Eratigena Agrestis.
 Spiders, including the hobo spider, vary considerably in appearance, and identification can be difficult.
 Identification relies on an examination of the spider’s anatomy.
 Positive identification may require microscopic examination of the epigynum and palps.

 All photos are copyright to their owners and may not be reproduced without permission.

-Map above shows the states in USA where Hobo spiders (Tegenaria Agrestis) are found.
-If you don’t live in one of these states then the chances are that the spider you found is either a Giant House Spider (Tegenaria Duellica) or a Barn Funnel Weaver (Tegenaria Domestica).
+Map above shows the states in USA where Hobo spiders (Eratigena agrestis, formerly Tegenaria agrestis) are found.
+If you don’t live in one of these states then the chances are that the spider you found is either a Giant House Spider (Eratigena Duellica, or Atrica) or a Barn Funnel Weaver (Eratigena Domestica).